jtaylor100/jtaylor100.github.io/values.markdown

 Outcomes
 : Choosing actions with desirable outcomes.

-Each concept is interesting, full of ambiguity and should be explored.

-Each answer also seem flawed when used wholly.
-If I only ever lived for outcomes and achievement, would I neglect other aspects of living?
-Similarly if I always followed strict morality but never achieved anything, what would I be leaving behind?
+When used wholly, each seems flawed.
+If I only ever lived for outcomes, would I neglect other aspects of living?
+Similarly, if I always followed strict morality but never achieved anything, what would I be leaving behind?

-When properly explored, I think each of these concepts could be used as a framework for deciding what kinds of actions are right and what kinds are wrong.
+After suitable exploration, I think each of these frameworks could really help determine the kinds of actions I find valuable.

 [normative ethics]: https://en.wikipedia.org/wiki/Normative_Ethics